heutelbeck/sapl-policy-engine/sapl-documentation/6_4_NestJS.md

 Attribute-Based Access Control (ABAC) for NestJS using SAPL (Streaming Attribute Policy Language).
 Provides decorator-driven policy enforcement with a constraint handler architecture for obligations, advice, and response transformation.

+Version 2.0 re-architected enforcement from the legacy constraint-bundle model to the SAPL 4.1 planner and `@StreamEnforce` model, added the RSocket transport, support for the new `SUSPEND` decision verb, and data-layer query rewriting.
+Projects upgrading from 1.x should consult the `@sapl/nestjs` CHANGELOG for the migration table.

 ## What is SAPL?

 SAPL is a policy language and Policy Decision Point (PDP) for attribute-based access control.
 Policies are written in a dedicated language and evaluated by the PDP, which streams authorization decisions based on subject, action, resource, and environment attributes.